sensedeep/dynamodb-onetable/README.md

 between
 ```

-For TypeScript, the OneTable creates strict typings which make using {beings}, {between} etc. To accommodate TypeScript, OneTable supports tunneling such values via the params.
+For TypeScript, the OneTable creates strict typings on properties and so special steps are required for {beings}, {between} etc. For TypeScript, OneTable supports tunneling such values via the params.
 Alternatively, use the `Where Clause` formulation described below.
 For example:

 ```typescript
 let user = await table.queryItems({pk}, {tunnel: {begins: {sk: 'user:john'}}})
 let tickets = await table.queryItems({pk}, {tunnel: {between: {sk: [1000, 2000]}}})
 let invoices = await table.queryItems({pk}, {tunnel: {'<=': {sk: 1000}}})
 ```

+**Filter Expressions**

 Non-key fields are used to construct a filter expression which is applied by DynamoDB after reading the data but before returning it to the caller.
 OneTable will utilize fields in `properties` that correspond to the schema attributes for the model.
 Superfluous property fields will be ignored in the filter expression.